Design at UCI

 POMODORO TIMER

-As an added extra fun feature, we included a Pomodoro Timer to supplement productivity.
-A majority of our target audience had preferences for cafes that helped to promote focused work environments, so we felt a Pomodoro Timer would help to bring an extra sense of "focus".
+This feature may seem unnecessary for the app's given purpose of finding cafes, but we made the decision to include it as a way to promote productivity.
+A majority of our target audience had preferences for cafes with focused work environments, so we built a Pomodoro Timer to bring an extra sense of focus to increase possibility of enjoying a new cafe environment.

 Pomodoro Timer